Tigers in India: Population

 Tigers have the potential to expand its population rapidly.
 A female tiger attains sexual maturity at the age of three and can produce litters of usually 2 or 3 but up to 6 or 7 fast growing cubs after a gestation of only three and a half months.
 If all the newborns in litter die, the female tiger can give birth to the next litter within five months.
 Juvenile mortality rate is high among the tigers with about 50% cubs not surviving till the second year.
 Cubs remain with their mothers up to the age of two.
 Male tigers become sexually active after the age of four.
 At the most, lifespan of a tiger may reach up to 20 years.

 In the 1900s, at the beginning of the century, more than 100,000 Bengal Tigers were believed to have roamed all over the country.
 While some estimates put the number to a more conservative figure of 80,000.
 Artists in Taxidermy, Van Ingen & Van Ingen of Mysore accounts to having stuffed more than 25,000 tigers in first 50 years of their business.
 More than 50,000 tigers were estimated in 1930.
 From the 1930s onwards, factory records reveal that Van Ingen & Van Ingen would process over 400 Tigers per year till the 1960s.
 At the time of Independence from British Rule, India had estimated around 40,000 tigers in the year 1947.
 The first country-wide tiger census in 1972 put the numbers to 1,827 tigers.
 Implementation of Project Tiger saw the tiger population to rise up to 3,500 in the 1990s.
-For the year 2018-19, estimation was 2,967 tigers in the wild with over half of the population found in the states of Madhya Pradesh and Karnataka put together.
+For the year 2018–19, estimation was 2,967 tigers in the wild with over half of the population found in the states of Madhya Pradesh and Karnataka put together.

+In 2025, India had 3,682 or world's 75% tiger population due to the success of the Project Tiger conservation program established 52 years earlier.
+Madhya Pradesh (785), Karnataka (563), Uttarakhand (560), Maharashtra (444), and Tamil Nadu (306) have the highest tiger population.
+Tigers are territorial animals that need at least 50-100 sq km of space, yet Tadoba Andhari Tiger Reserve in Maharashtra, with 115 tigers in the total area of the reserve is 625.4 km2, has the densest tiger population of India.

-India saw a 44% surge in tiger deaths in the 10 years 2011-21 with 1059 deaths in the time period.
+India saw a 44% surge in tiger deaths in the 10 years 2011–21 with 1059 deaths in the time period.
 Madhya Pradesh recorded the highest number of deaths in these ten years, followed by Maharshtra and Karnataka.
 The number of deaths have increased from 88 in 2012 to 127 in 2021.